groverj3/groverj3.github.io/content/pages/home.md

 , and compared **methylomes** using sequencing data.

 <i class="fas fa-project-diagram" style="width:24px;height:24px;"></i> I can
-create an analysis pipeline and deploy it on high performance computing resources, or create visualizations and explore data in a
+create an analysis pipeline and deploy it on high performance computing clusters, cloud resources, or create visualizations and explore data in a
 <img src="/images/jupyter_logo.png" alt="Jupyter" style="width:89px;height:24px;">
 notebook.